ArshanKhanifar/template-python-library/README.md

 # template-python-library
-A template project for python library
+A template project for python library.